• 203 East Irving Park Road, Roselle, Illinois 60172

 While these legal propositions, also called “the burden of proof” may allow some truly guilty defendants go free, even get away with murder, they reduce the chances that an innocent person will be convicted of a crime and sent to jail or prison.

 But even with the government’s high burden of proof, the fact is that some innocent people do get sent to prison and even to death row.
 In Illinois, 13 defendants previously sentenced to death and awaiting execution were later determined by DNA, or other new evidence, to be innocent of their crime and released from prison.
+Nationwide, more than 360 people have been exonerated by DNA evidence and released from prison.
 But for the efforts of some hard-working criminal defense lawyers, these innocent people would have been killed by the State of Illinois.

 There are many reasons why some defendants are wrongfully convicted: